42nd Air Base Wing: From 1990

 On 7 August 1990, the wing began to deploy aircraft, personnel and equipment to Diego Garcia for Operation Desert Shield.
 Wing B-52 aircrews flew 485 combat missions and dropped over 6,000 tons of bombs on the enemy during Desert Storm.
 Tankers from the 42nd also deployed to Diego Garcia.
 By March 911, the wing began returning personnel and equipment to Loring and all had returned by 12 April 1991.

 On 1 October 1990, the 407th Air Refueling Squadron was inactivated and seven of its aircraft transferred to Griffiss Air Force Base.
 Two days later, President George H. W. Bush ordered alert crews to stand down.
 SAC removed its remaining forces from alert in December.
 One year later, after a decision by the Base Realignment and Closure Commission, the wing began preparations to close Loring.

 On 1 September 1991, the wing was redesignated as the 42nd Wing to recognize that it flew not only bombers, but tankers.
 The renamed wing won the Crumm/Linebacker Trophy for high altitude bombing in the last SAC sponsored bombing competition.
 Then, on 1 June 1992, Headquarters.
 United States Air Force inactivated SAC and transferred the wing to the newly activated Air Combat Command as the 42nd Bomb Wing when its tankers became part of the 380th Air Refueling Wing of Air Mobility Command.
 The last B-52G assigned to the 42nd departed the base for the Aerospace Maintenance and Regeneration Center at Davis-Monthan Air Force Base, Arizona on 16 November 1993.
 Loring closed on 30 September 1994, and the wing was inactivated.

 On 1 October 1994 the unit was activated and redesignated as the 42nd Air Base Wing and took over as the host unit at Maxwell Air Force Base, Alabama, assuming the personnel, equipment, and mission of the 502nd Air Base Wing.
+(Note: This activation was part of a service-wide effort to preserve the lineage of the Air Force’s most honored wings.
+The 502nd was a post-World War II wing with no combat honors.)
 The wing has served as the host for Maxwell (now Maxwell-Gunter) since then.
 In August 2005, after hurricane Katrina devastated New Orleans, the wing managed Maxwell-Gunter as an evacuation center for over 1,000 evacuees from the Gulf Coast and as a Federal Emergency Management Agency staging area for relief convoys to affected areas.